chaobin/chaobin.github.io/_posts/2016-03-08-gradient-descent-intuitively-understood.md

 type: post
 title: "Gradient Descent Intuitively Understood"
 tags:
+    - machine learning
     - gradient descent
-    - optimization
-    - partial derivative
 description: Gradient Descent is one of many wildly used optimization algorithms.
-It's built on measuring the change of a function with respect to the parameter.There are other variants that extend the vanilla version of Gradient Descent and performs better than it.
+It’s built on measuring the change of a function with respect to the parameter.There are other variants that extend the vanilla version of Gradient Descent and performs better than it.
 But a good understanding of it is important to begin with.
 ---

 Gradient Descent is one of many wildly used optimization algorithms.
-It's built on measuring the change of a function with respect to the parameter.There are other variants that extend the vanilla version of Gradient Descent and performs better than it.
+It’s built on measuring the change of a function with respect to the parameter.There are other variants that extend the vanilla version of Gradient Descent and performs better than it.
 But a good understanding of it is important to begin with.

-### Measure The Rate of Change ###
+### Measure The Rate of Change ##

 The learning process is in other words an optimization process.
 To begin on what gradient descent is and how it works, it is extremely useful to hang onto this